 How to make these Chicken Meatballs in Creamy Mushroom Sauce

-Both the meatballs and the sauce use many of the same ingredients so I suggest reading through the recipe in its entirety and prepping the ingredients (chopping onions, garlic, herbs etc.) all at once before beginning to cook.
+Both the grain-free meatballs and the dairy-free sauce use many of the same ingredients so I suggest reading through the recipe in its entirety and prepping the ingredients (chopping onions, garlic, herbs etc.) all at once before beginning to cook.

 - Prepare the meatballs by combining ground chicken with finely chopped rosemary, lemon zest, sea salt, onions, garlic and olive oil.